-Max Burke • about 8 years ago
+Max Burke • almost 10 years ago

 [Answer] Regulating Large Scale Calling Companies

 So far all of the solutions that have been suggested ask too much of the individual.
 They fail to protect the average American without asking them to sacrifice something in return.
 From the idea of an audio CAPTCHA (that would eventually annoy real callers) to having a number that individuals can use to report Robo-calls (not many people even know about the codes such as *69), they rely on user action to a crime that virtually goes unreported.